nathan-mohapatra/ucd-reinforcement-learning/README.md

 Be aware that training this model will take several hours, even on high-end GPU servers!
 This is unavoidable.

 ## Part 1: Problem Representation
 Q-learning is the use of the Q-function of a policy to measure the expected sum of rewards, obtained from a given state, by taking an action and following the policy thereafter.
-For any finite Markov decision process, Q-learning finds an optimal policy by maximizing the expected value of the total reward (Q-value) over any and all successive states, starting from the current state.
+For any finite Markov decision process, Q-learning finds an optimal policy by maximizing the expected value of the total reward (i.e. Q-value) over any and all successive states, starting from the current state.
 Since greater weight is given to more immediate rewards, future rewards are increasingly discounted.

 To implement Q-learning, we must represent the game as a set of states, actions, and rewards.
 OpenAI Gym offers two versions of game environments: one which offers the state as the game display (image) and one which offers the state as the hardware RAM (array).
 I believe that the former would be easier for the agent to learn from, because the hardware RAM for an Atari 2600 was only 128 bytes, and it is questionable whether or not this is enough information to learn from.

 Neural networks learn a complex function mapping inputs to outputs.
-Thus, the purpose of the convolutional neural network in this deep Q-network is to incorporate function approximation algorithms (i.e. backpropagation); a neural network substitutes for the lookup table, or table of Q-values for for each action in each state, and uses each Q-function update as a training example.
+Thus, the purpose of the convolutional neural network in this deep Q-network is to incorporate function approximation algorithms (i.e. backpropagation); a neural network substitutes for the Q-table, or table of Q-values for each action in each state, and uses each Q-function update as a training example.
 The convolutional neural network is trained with the game display, or the state, as input and six Q-functions, or the possible actions, as output.
-> The deep Q-network in the provided code is defined by `class QLearner(nn.Module)`.
+The deep Q-network in the provided code is defined by `class QLearner(nn.Module)`.

 The following code in `dqn.py` affects how an action is chosen:
 ```